business-applications/sample-shell/README.md

 ![Sample of demo](img/shell-demo.png?raw=true)

 Not all business applications need a web interface.
-Being able to interact with an interactive terminal is what the Spring Shell module provides and what we use in this jBPM business apps demo.
+Being able to work with an interactive terminal is what the Spring Shell module provides and what we use in this jBPM business apps demo.